For parents of children and young people with additional needs

 For further advice, contact Sandra Bowering, Lead Consultant Teacher for the 0-5 Specialist Service 01926 413737 or [email protected].

-For general information on the programme, please visit Earlybird website.
+For general information on the programme, please visit the Earlybird website.

 Act for Autism – Autism Support Programme